COVID-19: Harsh Vardhan stresses need for staying vigilant as festive season poses 'significant risk'

-COVID-19: Harsh Vardhan stresses need for staying vigilant as festive season poses 'significant risk
+COVID-19: Harsh Vardhan stresses need for staying vigilant as festive season poses significant risk

 New Delhi, Oct 28: Union Health Minister Harsh Vardhan on Wednesday reviewed the pandemic situation and preventive measures being adopted in Tamil Nadu and stressed the need for staying vigilant for the next three months as the long festive season poses "a significant risk that may threaten the improvements made against COVID-19 so far".